-- Calorie counters — This is a list of 5 free websites and apps that can help you keep track of your calorie and nutrient intake.
+- Calorie counters — This is a list of five free websites and apps that can help you keep track of your calorie and nutrient intake.

-Tracking is also important if you're trying to reach a certain nutrient goal, like getting 30% of your calories from protein.
+Tracking is also important if you're trying to reach a certain nutrient goal, such as getting 30% of your calories from protein.
 This can be impossible to achieve if you're not tracking things properly.

 It is generally not necessary to count calories and weigh everything for the rest of your life.
-I personally just do it every few months for a few days at a time to get a "feel" for how much I should be eating.
+Instead, try out these techniques for a few days every few months to get a feel for how much you’re eating.

 Food quality is just as important as quantity.

-Eating healthy foods can improve your health and help regulate your appetite.
+Eating healthy foods can improve your wellbeing and help regulate your appetite.
 These foods tend to be much more filling than their processed counterparts.

 Keep in mind that many processed foods labeled as "health foods" aren't really healthy.
 Stick to whole, single-ingredient foods as much as possible.

-One of the most important things you can do when losing weight is to do some form of resistance training, like lifting weights.
+One of the most important things you can do when losing weight is to do some form of resistance training, such as lifting weights.

-This can help you hold on to your precious muscle mass, which is often burned along with body fat if you are not exercising (17).
+This can help you maintain muscle mass, which is often burned along with body fat if you are not exercising (17).

 Binge eating is a common side effect of dieting.
 It involves rapidly eating large amounts of food, often much more than your body needs.

-Even if something is healthy, the calories still count.
-Depending on the volume, just a single binge can often ruin an entire week's worth of dieting.
+Even if something is healthy, its calories still count.
+Depending on the volume, a single binge can often ruin an entire week's worth of dieting.

-Good sleep is one of the most important things to consider for your physical and mental health, as well as your weight.
+Good sleep is one of the most important factors for your physical and mental health, as well as your weight.

-If you have a lot of weight to lose, and/or if you have metabolic problems like type 2 diabetes or pre-diabetes, then you may want to consider a low-carb diet.
+If you have a lot of weight to lose and/or metabolic problems like type 2 diabetes or pre-diabetes, you may want to consider a low-carb diet.

-It is also ridiculously inconvenient to be preparing and eating food all day.
-It makes healthy nutrition much more complicated.
+It is also ridiculously inconvenient to be preparing and eating food all day, as it makes healthy nutrition much more complicated.

-There is even an incredibly effective weight loss method called intermittent fasting, which involves deliberately going without food for extended periods of time (15-24 hours or more).
-You can read about that here.
+On the other hand, one effective weight loss method called intermittent fasting involves deliberately going without food for extended periods of time (15–24 hours or more).

-In one 12-week weight loss study, people who drank half a liter (17 oz) of water 30 minutes before meals lost 44% more weight (32).
+In one 12-week weight loss study, people who drank half a liter (17 ounces) of water 30 minutes before meals lost 44% more weight than those who did not (32).

 Also keep in mind that the alcohol itself has about 7 calories per gram, which is high.